scipy-conference/scipy_proceedings/papers/david_ketcheson/teaching_numerical_methods.rst

 natural way.
 Students learn more -- and have more fun -- when they can visualize the results of their work in this way.
 I have used Jake Vanderplas' JSAnimation package [VdP13]_ to easily create such animations.
-The latest release of IPyton (version 2.0) directly includes interactive widgets that can be used to animate simulation results.
+The latest release of IPython (version 2.1.0) natively includes interactive widgets that can be used to animate simulation results.

-But time-dependent solutions are not the only things you can animate.
+Time-dependent solutions are not the only things you can animate.
-How does the solution change after each algorithmic iteration?
+For iterative solvers, how does the solution change after each algorithmic iteration?
-What effect does this parameter have on the results?
+What effect does a given parameter have on the results?
-Such questions can be answered most effectively through the use of an animation.
+Such questions can be answered most effectively through the use of animation.

 Drawbacks
 ==========
 The approach proposed here differs dramatically from a traditional course in numerical methods.
-I have tried to highlight the advantages of this approach, but of course there are also some potential negatives.
+I have tried to highlight the advantages of this approach, but of course there are also some potential disadvantages.

 Material covered
 -----------------